 How Do Scrap Yards Work?

-You’re probably wondering how scrap yards operate and what they do to the scrap you bring them.
+You’re probably wondering how scrapyards operate and what they do with the scrap you bring them.

 Say you’ve just renovated your home and you’ve collected a couple of aluminum sidings and window frames.
 You bring the scrap to them, they weigh it, and you get paid.
 That’s about it for the seller.